htcondor/htmap/docs/source/recipes/checkpointing-maps.rst

     def function(inputs):
         try:
+            ...
             # attempt to reload from a checkpoint file
+        except (
+            FileNotFoundError,
+            ...,
-        except (FileNotFoundError, ...):  # any errors that indicate that the checkpoint doesn't exist, is corrupt, etc.
+        ):  # catch any errors that indicate that the checkpoint doesn't exist, is corrupt, etc.
             # initialize from input data
+            ...
         # do work

 Your work must be written such that it doesn't care where it starts.